abdulmajid18/Face-Recognition-using-CNN/README.md

 Robert downey Jr,
 Tom hardy...

-other images can be added to it and updated for more faces recognition
+other images can be added to it and updated for more face recognition